soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 In general, there are four important things we need to do:

-1. Define our model - we want to define an ADT that describes the various options and commands for our program.
+1. Define our model - we want to define an ADT that describes the various options and commands for our program

 2. Define a parser that will produce a value of our model type when run